jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-04.md

 Saturday morning arrived with brutal clarity: tournament day.

-Sophia woke up at six, did her visualization exercises like Coach taught her, ate a protein-heavy breakfast, and carefully did not think about Ethan Hayes.
+Sophia woke up at six, did her visualization exercises like Coach taught her, ate a protein-heavy breakfast, and carefully did not think about Ethan Price.

 The tournament was at a community center across town, hosted by one of the other high schools in their division.
 Twelve schools competing, singles and doubles matches, running from nine AM until roughly forever.